-May 1, 2019 by Ultiworld Disc Golf Staff in Livewire with 0 comments
+May 1, 2019 by Ultiworld Disc Golf Staff in Livewire, News with 0 comments

 Where in past years there was one division with one top prize — 2018 saw Silas Schultz win a brand new Jeep Renegade — this season will have three divisions with cash prizes.
 NGT cofounder Dave Feldberg says the change from a vehicle to money prize will better set-up players who potentially are ready to start touring.